| | |

 |

-| Great Smoky Mountains Inventory |
+Great Smoky Mountains Inventory |

 Begun in 1998, in one of the most ambitious projects to date in ecology is the "All Taxa-Biodiversity Inventory" being conducted in the Great Smoky Mountains National Park.
-It has been going on for over 3 years and may take as long as 15 years to complete.
+It has been going on for over 10 years and may take as long as 15 years to complete.
 It's purpose?
 To catalog every plant and animal in the half-million acre park, and to show the relationships between plants, animals, effects of air pollution, pollinators, and the ranges of animals.
 With this understanding comes the ability to better protect what is in the park, especially with development along the fringes of the park.

 Why the Smokies?
 Though not quite as diverse as a rainforest, the topography, fairly mild climate, high rainfall, and mountains that were never glaciated during the last ice age makes for a very diverse location in a concentrated area.

 Since most of the plants and mammals are known in the 60 year old park, the concentration is focused on the smaller life forms.
 It is speculated that there is 100,000 species to be found in the park.
-In just 3 years time, over 165 species previously unknown to science, and another 1,500 species never before seen in the Great Smoky Mountains National Park, have been found.
+In the first 3 years of the study, over 165 species previously unknown to science, and another 1,500 species never before seen in the Great Smoky Mountains National Park, had been found.
 And not everything found has been microscopic in size, as a 18-inch long earthworm was found, a new species of salamander, 40 new spiders (yikes!), new crustaceans, flies, slime molds, segmented worms, algae, fungi, springtails, caddis flies, and others.
 In one 24-hour period, biologists found 706 species of moths and butterflies.
 Including the Ghost Moth, found in only 2 other places.
 Scientists are finding more and more that it's the little things that run the ecosystem, and though the larger species have been throughly studied, the relationship of the smaller species are not yet known.

 Read more about this at Discover Life, a nonprofit organization involved in coordinating the project with the Park Service, US Geological Survey, and many researchers at several universities.